 What is a badged open course?

-While studying Citizen science and global biodiversity you have the option to work towards gaining a digital badge.
+While studying Teaching mathematics you have the option to work towards gaining a digital badge.

 Badged courses are a key part of The Open University’s mission to promote the educational well-being of the community.
 The courses also provide another way of helping you to progress from informal to formal learning.